 I've been diagnosed with multiple sclerosis (MS).
-Is it okay to exercise?
+Is it OK to exercise?

 Answer From Iris Marin Collazo, M.D.

-But some studies show that the benefits of exercise far outweigh the challenges if you have MS — as long as you remember not to overdo it and that moderation is essential.
-Also, regular exercise can help with obesity, which can worsen some common symptoms in MS such as fatigue, mobility, mood, sleep and more.
+Some studies show that the benefits of exercise far outweigh the challenges if you have MS. But remember not to overdo it and that moderation is essential.
+Also, regular exercise can help with obesity, which can worsen symptoms such as feeling very tired and having trouble moving around.
+Losing weight also can help improve mood, sleep and more.

 You may experience numbness, tingling or blurred vision when you start to exercise.
-This is due to a rise in core body temperature resulting from exertion.
-Typically, symptoms will ease as your body cools down.
-You can manage your body temperature while you exercise with a cooling garment or device.
+This is due to a rise in core body temperature that happens with exertion.
+Typically, symptoms ease as your body cools down and you rest.
+You can manage your body temperature while you exercise by wearing cooling clothing or by using a device such as a personal fan.

-A physical therapist or fitness instructor familiar with MS can help create a routine that fits your capabilities and addresses issues such as body temperature, poor balance, fatigue and spasticity.
-He or she can also assist in monitoring your pulse and breathing rate to help you pace yourself and avoid overexertion.
+A physical therapist or fitness instructor familiar with MS can help create a routine that fits your abilities.
+The routine also can address issues such as body temperature, balance, feeling very tired and stiffness.
+The therapist or instructor can help you monitor your pulse and breathing rates so that you don't overexert yourself.

-Pool exercise, such as water aerobics, may help with balance.
-Improved balance may reduce your risk of falls.
+You might consider pool exercise, such as water aerobics.
+Pool exercise may help with balance, and better balance may reduce your risk of falls.
 Pool exercises also put less strain on the joints with less risk of overheating.

-Anyone with MS can modify an exercise routine to meet their needs.
+Anyone with MS can modify an exercise routine to meet specific needs.
 Just remember to work within your range of ability and not to overdo it.

 With